A question I’m often asked: “Do you have anxiety like every day?”

 I’ve said this before, but it seems many are reluctant to express a struggle for fear of being labeled.
 “I mean, yea I get super worried, my thoughts race, and I can’t function sometimes, but I don’t like, you know…have anxiety.”
 And that’s fine; good, even.
 I wouldn’t wish anxiety on anyone.
 But just because your struggle isn’t a label doesn’t make it less of a struggle.
 Too many of us ignore our struggles until they become glaring, consuming, ohmydayswhatisgoingonwithme.
 It would’ve been better to acknowledge them earlier, form healthful habits, and grow through them.
 Just speaking from experience over here…

-Over the next few weeks, I’ll be sharing seven ways I manage these darker days (the anxiety attack days, the why-can’t-I-get-my-life-together-days, or whatever you call them).
+These are seven ways I manage these darker days (the anxiety attack days, the why-can’t-I-get-my-life-together-days, or whatever you call them).
 Here’s an intro:

 I’ve received invaluable help from Christ-like counselors, and I’ve also been the recipient of counsel that verged on malpractice.
 I’ll share the principles that have helped me know when counseling can help and how to find quality counselors.